 A benchtop jointer is a compact version of the regular freestanding model.
 It’s a great choice for people who don’t have the floor space to dedicate to a single tool.
 Instead, with a benchtop jointer, you can take it out of storage and place it on a surface when needed and put it away when you’re done.

 It’s a good idea to find a benchtop jointer that has some weight to it.
 Many models don’t come with screw holes that let you mount it onto a workbench, so having mass will prevent the legs from slipping from under it.
 Models with a cast iron frame are not only durable, but they usually weigh enough to not go sliding all over the place when flattening your boards.

-The proper place for a benchtop jointer would be on a level surface at the height which doesn’t require you leaning or bending over in order to flatten boards.
-There also needs to be several feet of clearance, both to the right and left of the machine so that you can pass your boards comfortably over the cutterhead.
+The proper place for a benchtop jointer would be on a level surface at a height that doesn’t require you to lean or bend over to flatten boards.
+There also needs to be several feet of clearance, both to the right and left of the machine so that you can pass your boards comfortably over the cutter head.

 2. Ensuring co-planar tables

-In order to ensure that the faces of your boards come out flat and the edges squared is by setting the height of the benchtop jointer’s tables are perfectly level.
+To ensure that the faces of your boards come out flat and the edges squared is by setting the height of the benchtop jointer’s tables to be perfectly level.
 You might need a straight edge to help determine whether the infeed and outfeed tables are parallel to one another or not.
 You can check out the owner’s manual to help with setting the heights of each table and make adjustments if required.

 3. Squaring up the fence